hazelcast/hazelcast-platform-training/Lab3.md

-# Lab 3 - Using the Platform Capabilities
+# Lab 3 - Using the IMap for Event Processing

 ## Objectives
 * Read from a streaming source and write to an in-memory map